 Learn about the variety of housing possibilities available as well as information about setting up utilities in your home .
 Housing options are available to your unique situation including: housing for families, single service members, families that are enrolled in the exceptional family member program, pet owners and unaccompanied personnel.
 Explore your options to find a home that best fits your needs.

 Carefully consider what you decide to bring.
 Avoid bringing bulky furniture.
-The UH facilities are fully furnished with government furniture to include appliances.
+UPH facilities are fully furnished with government furniture to include appliances.
 There are no large storage spaces available for excess household goods.
 Additional storage is difficult to obtain and must be done at your own expense.

 Washers and dryers are provided in communal laundry rooms.
 You may be authorized 25% of your Joint Federal Travel Regulations/Joint Travel Regulations for household goods shipment based on your rank or grade.
 Personnel who elect to ship their own furniture may do so.
 The government furniture will be removed upon request.
-The authorized storage spaces are LIMITED for small items such as small boxes, luggage etc.
+The authorized storage spaces are limited for small items such as small boxes, luggage, etc.

-NOTE: For all incoming personnel, it is imperative to have your sponsor visit the Housing Office to obtain more specific housing information for your particular need/requirements.
+NOTE: For all incoming personnel, it is imperative to have your sponsor visit the Housing Office to obtain more specific housing information for your particular needs and/or requirements.

 Visit InMyArea.com to search for utility providers based on your zip code.
 This website serves as a one-stop shop where you can explore your options, compare prices and purchase services.